-B16.
-Students on integrated Degree Apprenticeship programmes shall not be permitted a compensated pass in any course unit that contains the whole, or a component of, their End Point Assessment.
-Each component of an integrated End Point Assessment must achieve a mark of 50% to secure a pass.
-Information on where an End Point Assessment occurs within a Degree Apprenticeship Programme shall be provided within the approved Programme Specification.

-B17.
-Students who receive a compensated pass in a course unit shall be granted the credits associated with the course unit.
-The mark that is recorded for the course unit shall, however, be the actual mark achieved.

-B18.
-Where a student transfers between programmes, the assessment status of any individual course unit(s) on the new programme that the student has already taken as part of a previous programme shall not change as a consequence of the transfer.
+- B16.
+Students on integrated Degree Apprenticeship programmes shall not be permitted a compensated pass in any unit that contains the whole, or a component of, their end point assessment.
+Each component of an integrated end point assessment must achieve a mark of 50% to secure a pass.
+Information on where an end point assessment occurs within a Degree Apprenticeship Programme shall be provided within the approved programme specification. - B17.
+Students who receive a compensated pass in a unit shall be granted the credits associated with the unit.
+The mark that is recorded for the unit shall, however, be the actual mark achieved. - B18.
+Where a student transfers between programmes, the assessment status of any unit(s) on the new programme that the student has already taken as part of a previous programme shall not change.